 Traditional banks and financial institutions provide funding but if you are a “new kid on the block” you should be prepared to jump through a few hoops.
 These days, banks aren’t too keen on taking risks without security.
 A business credit card is another option that involves the bank but unless you are already in good standing with them that too could be both limiting and risky.

-There are many high net worth individuals out there who have already made their fortunes and either they or their investment companies are always looking for new investment opportunities.
+There are many high net worth individuals out there who have already made their fortunes and either they or their investment companies like Excel Capital are always looking for new investment opportunities.
 These “investment angels” are likely to want a piece of the action, however, and rather than simply investing for a return they may want to “buy into” your start-up.

 From personal loans to maxing out their credit cards, you may be interested to discover that more than a handful of big performers used the personal finance or ‘bootstrapping’ approach when funding their business start-ups.
 Famous names that bootstrapped their way to success include GitHub and Craigslist.
 While they attribute their early formation to this method, it can be risky and “putting your money where your mouth is” may not be for the faint hearted or those with a family to consider.